Installing Wood Vinyl Flooring in my Casita Travel Trailer

 Step 2: Organizing the Tools for the Project

-These were the only tools I needed to install the vinyl flooring: my cutting mat, a cutting blade, and a pair of scissors (I actually used the scissors more than I thought I would; they became very useful for working around the angled and round shaped objects that are part of the flooring).
+These were the only tools I needed to install the vinyl flooring: my cutting mat, a cutting blade, and a pair of scissors.
+I actually used the scissors more than I thought I would!

 Another tool I used, which is not pictured, is my L-Square.
-I placed this on the vinyl planks where I need to make a straight cut to the correct length.
+I placed this on the vinyl planks where I needed to make a straight cut to the correct length.

-The one item I did not have on hand, which I regretted during the days following the project, were knee pads; I highly recommend them if your knees are not as young as they use to be.
+The one item I did not have on hand, which I regretted the days following this project, were Knee Pads (affiliate link).
+I highly recommend them if your knees are not as young as they use to be.
+I learned the hard way, and now I never work without them.

 Step 3: Putting Down the First Piece of Vinyl Flooring

-It is important to consider where the first piece should go, and in my Casita I determined that it was the location you see in the picture below.
+It is important to consider where the first piece should go, and in my Casita I determined that it was the place you see in the picture below.
+This spot helped assure that my planks would go in straight.

 After I installed the first piece, I ran the vinyl planks in a row from front to back.